 by Joana Covelo de Abreu, Junior Editor

-Digital Single Market has become a new political and constitutional calling for the EU since it can promote both economic growth and sustainable development.
+Digital Single Market has become a new political calling for the EU as it can promote both economic growth and sustainable development.

 Some secondary public interests were devised in order to promote it and to achieve its goals.
 Then, EU is engaged on delivering those solutions and it is doing so through its shared competences [Articles 2(2) and 4(2) of the TFEU].

 On the matter, from early on the European institutions devised interoperability as the method to be implemented – as an ICT concept, “the European Interoperability Framework promotes and supports the delivery of European public services by fostering cross-border and cross-sectoral interoperability”, where judicial services are also included.
 This interoperability scheme was deepened under ISA2 Programme (Decision No. 2015/2044), standing for “the ability of disparate and diverse organizations to interact towards mutually beneficial and agreed common goals, involving the sharing of information and knowledge between organizations, through the business processes they support, by means of the exchange of data between their respective ICT systems” [Article 2(1) of the mentioned Decision].

 Taking this method as a referral, both Member States and European institutions have to be able to interconnect their systems to promote data exchange.
 This definition entails three main dimensions: a technical, a semantic and an organisational interoperability since it addresses not only the electronic solutions that have to be achieved but it will also impact on the way the involved agents communicate and shape the organisations where they are included.